KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

    > [!INFO]
    > Define a style for more than 1 selector by comma separating the selector list.

-   Save and refresh your page.
+   Refresh your page.
 Do you see your default color applied?

 1. Let's go ahead and set the text color for all headers.
 Add `h3` to the style.
 Save and refresh your page to see the color applied to all the headers on the page.